taskbase/open-taskpool/README.md

 This will spin up a docker container and expose the API server under port [:58000](http://localhost:58000).
 Visit [localhost:58000/redoc](http://localhost:58000/redoc) to access the OpenAPI Specification.

+The database is included in the [base image](https://hub.docker.com/r/taskbase/taskpool-database) of that container.

+You can also download a seeded `taskpool.db` SQLite database separately [here](https://tb-open-taskpool.s3.eu-central-1.amazonaws.com/taskpool.db).
+It includes language learning exercises for UK 🇺🇦 → DE 🇩🇪 and DE 🇩🇪 → EN 🇬🇧.

+Obviously, you can also generate your own `taskpool.db` 😎.

+To overwrite the default database in the image, place the `taskpool.db` file inside the root of this repository and uncomment the
+`TASKPOOL_DB_PATH` environment variable inside the `docker-compose.yml` file and make sure it's pointing to the correct file.

 ### How to generate your own exercises